-The salvia flowers we find so often in the landscape are part of the large Salvia genus of plants in the mint family, including the herb used in cooking known as "sage."
-In fact, a common name for the red kind (S. splendens) that we know so well as a bedding plant is "scarlet sage."
-Take a look at several types of salvia flowers commonly used in landscaping and the vast variety of choices available.
+The salvia flowers we find so often in the landscape are part of the large Salvia genus of plants in the mint family, including the herb used in cooking known as sage.
+In fact, a common name for the red kind (S. splendens) that we know so well as a bedding plant is scarlet sage.

 01 of 02